Dabbling in Jet Lag

-9. Enjoy Music and Drinks at Le Glaz’art
+9. Experience a Beach-Like Atmosphere at Le Glaz’art

 Le Glaz’art is a bar and concert venue in the 19th arrondissement.
 In the summer, the outdoor area is transformed into a sandy beach with lounge chairs.
 It’s the perfect place to relax, have a drink, and enjoy some good music.
 Friday and Saturday night are the busiest times, while Sunday afternoon is the quietest.